wp-plugins/gs-logo-slider/readme.txt

 * Easy to use.
 * Developer friendly & easy to customize.
 * Powered by bxSlider.
-* Its easy to use interface allows you to manage, edit, create, and delete Testimonials with no new knowledge
+* Its easy to use interface allows you to manage, edit, create, and delete Logo with no new knowledge

 Shortcode